spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/local-ui.md

 - Refer to [Access Local UI](./host-management/access-console.md) for guidance on how to access Local UI and update your credentials.

-- If you already included a content bundle and a cluster definition in your installer ISO, you can create a cluster using the resources in the ISO directly.
+- If you already included a content bundle and a cluster definition in your installer ISO, you can create a cluster in your airgapped Edge host using the resources in the ISO directly.
 Refer to [Create Local Cluster](./cluster-management/create-cluster.md) for guidance.
 Refer to [EdgeForge Workflow](../edgeforge-workflow/edgeforge-workflow.md) for guidance on how to include content bundles and cluster definitions in your ISO.

 - If you did not provide a content bundle or cluster definition, or if you want to provide new content from which to build clusters, refer to the following guides to upload content bundles and export cluster definitions.